CloudLabs-MOC/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 ## 📘 Lab Scenario

-Contoso Retail wants to modernize its analytics platform and improve the way business data is stored, analyzed, and reported.
-The organization has chosen Microsoft Fabric to unify data ingestion, transformation, warehousing, and reporting in a single platform.
+Contoso Retail wants to improve its data analytics capabilities by bringing together data from multiple sources into a unified platform.
+The organization has chosen Microsoft Fabric Lakehouse to store, manage, and analyze both structured and unstructured data at scale.

-As a Data Analyst, you will work with Microsoft Fabric to create a Lakehouse and Data Warehouse, ingest and transform data, perform analysis using SQL and Power Query, and build interactive reports with Power BI to generate business insights.
+As a Data Analyst, you will create a Fabric workspace and Lakehouse, ingest and transform data, query it using SQL and visual tools, and build interactive Power BI reports to generate actionable business insights.

 ## 📋 Overview